TokTok/spec/spec.md

 request.

-Connect notification (Sent by server to client): Tell the client that connection_id is now connected meaning the other is online and data can be sent using this connection_id.
+Connect notification (Sent by server to client): Tell the client that `connection_id` is now connected meaning the other is online and data can be sent using this `connection_id`.

-Disconnect notification (Sent by client to server): Sent when client wants the server to forget about the connection related to the connection_id in the notification.
-Server must remove this connection and must be able to reuse the connection_id for another connection.
+Disconnect notification (Sent by client to server): Sent when client wants the server to forget about the connection related to the `connection_id` in the notification.
+Server must remove this connection and must be able to reuse the `connection_id` for another connection.
 If the connection was connected the server must send a disconnect notification to the other client.
 The other client must think that this client has simply disconnected from the TCP server.

-Disconnect notification (Sent by server to client): Sent by the server to the client to tell them that the connection with connection_id that was connected is now disconnect.
+Disconnect notification (Sent by server to client): Sent by the server to the client to tell them that the connection with `connection_id` that was connected is now disconnect.
 It is sent either when the other client of the connection disconnect or when they tell the server to kill the connection (see above).